Joshuajaeger/Joshuajaeger.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Pantasia
-description: a project with a background image
+description: A bunch of beloved people, dreaming about mellow nights and misty days, try to build a new tiny world together, screw by screw, XLR cable by XLR cable
-img: assets/img/12.jpg
+img: assets/img/GOPR1834.JPG
 importance: 1
-category: work
+category: freedom
 ---

 Every project has a beautiful feature showcase page.